Private Loan Next Steps

 Once your lender fully approves your application (usually after they have received your signed application) they will notify UMD that your loan is ready for school certification.
 Some lenders may withhold requesting school certification until you have submitted the Private Education Loan Self-certification form.
 Each lender is different, so it is important you follow their application process.
 UMD will certify your loan eligibility based on the cost of attendance for the loan period, other aid you will receive, and the amount you requested.
 We request disbursement dates to correspond with the start dates for your enrollment/loan period.

 The Office of Financial Aid will send you a revised eFAAN when we certify your loan to the lender.
 Most lenders will electronically forward your loan disbursements to UMD on the date(s) requested, as long as you have responded to the approval disclosure and sent them the Private Education Loan Self-certification form.

-UMD will electronically transfer your loan disbursement to your tuition account with Student Accounts Receivable.
+UMD will electronically transfer your loan disbursement to your tuition account with Student Financial Services.
 Funds will first be credited toward any outstanding tuition and fees.

-If you are entitled to funds in excess of your tuition bill, Student Accounts Receivable will issue you a surplus check, or direct deposit the excess funds to your designated account.
+If you are entitled to funds in excess of your tuition bill, Student Financial Services will issue you a surplus check, or direct deposit the excess funds to your designated account.
 Some lenders disburse paper loan checks, payable to the borrower and UMD.
 If this is the case with your lender, UMD will notify you via your University e-mail account when your check is ready for disbursement, and you will then need to claim your funds at the One Stop Student Services.

 The 2009 Truth in Lending Act requires lenders to disclose loan information to you as a part of the application process.